-On this day in history, November 19th of 2004, the infamous Malice at the Palace brawl between the Pacers and Pistons happened on live TV.
-A brawl that led to 5 players being charged with assault, 9 players receiving a suspension and 5 fans getting hit with criminal charges and a lifetime ban from attending Pistons home games.
+On this day in history, November 19th of 2004, the infamous Malice at the Palace brawl between the Indiana Pacers and Detroit Pistons happened on live TV.
+A brawl that led to five players being charged with assault, nine players receiving a suspension and five fans getting hit with criminal charges and a lifetime ban from attending Pistons home games.

 Back in 2013, Stephen Jackson talked to ESPN's Dan Le Batard about the incident and told a pretty funny story about Artest not understanding how serious the brawl was.

 “I don’t think [Artest] was thinking at the time,” Jackson said.
 “Me and Jamaal Tinsley every time I see him we laugh at this.
 Right after the brawl, we’re in the locker room.
 And this is why I said [Artest] never said ‘thanks.’
 So we’re in the locker room, legs all scratched up from hopping over the bleachers, our adrenaline pumping, we laid a couple people out, like we did something, know what I mean?
 We all sit back, and Ron Artest aka Metta World Peace, leans back and looks at Jamaal Tinsley and asks us, ‘do you think we’re going to get in trouble?’
 I said ‘Ron, in trouble?!
 We’re lucky if we still have a job!’
 That was the funniest thing ever.
 Trouble?
 We’re lucky we have a job Ron.”

 Ron didn't have a job with the Pacers for much longer.
 After only playing 16 games the following season, he demanded a trade and was sent to Sacramento a month later.

 Here are a few videos of Ron and Jackson talking about the brawl on other shows.